Lecture 2: How Is Biblical Theology Done?

 For example, the author commonly uses the phrase “God our Savior” or “Christ our Savior.”
 Paul never uses that phrase in his earlier letters.
 So, that’s an undeniable difference.
 Or take the 5 “trustworthy sayings,” for example, which, likewise, are found only in the LTT.
 The question, then, becomes: How do we explain these differences?
 One way is to say that these letters were written by someone other than Paul.
 Or, one might argue that the author is the same—Paul—but he expressed himself differently.
 Why would he do that?
 Well, one possibility would be that in the respective locales to which he wrote people used different concepts and categories.
 We have plenty of archaeological evidence from Crete, for example, to suggest that people there worshiped other deities than Yahweh or Christ as Savior.
 So, it is certainly possible, if not likely, that Paul, by using the phrases “God our Savior” or “Christ our Savior,” makes the emphatic point that God, and Christ, are Savior, and those other deities the Cretans were worshipping were not.

 Keeping these preliminary considerations in mind, let’s now move on to sketching the BT of the LTT.
 Again, what follows is only a brief digest of what takes up about 150 pages in my recent commentary on 1-2 Timothy and Titus in the Biblical Theology for Christian Proclamation series published by B&H, so if what I’m going to say in the next few minutes whets your appetite for more, by all means get my commentary and read the whole treatment of the BT of the LTT there.
-OK, so we said that the first thing to do is:
+OK, so we said that the first thing to do is: Read through the book multiple times and take notes or mark up your Bible as you try to identify significant themes and emphases.

 As I read these letters multiple times, I was struck by how firmly they are rooted in mission, or more specifically, in the apostolic mission of Paul and his associates.
 You really can’t separate the LTT from the book of Acts and the other Pauline letters.
 So, I’ve arrived at the settled conviction that the first major theme in the LTT—the foundational theme—is that of mission.
 Some of you may be underwhelmed by this conclusion and say, “Well, that’s kind of obvious.”
 Well, I’m glad if that’s the case for you, and I certainly agree, but when you peruse the majority of commentaries and monographs on the LTT, what you’ll find is that mission is hardly ever even mentioned, which kind of makes sense when you consider that the vast majority of scholars today hold to non-Pauline authorship and some of them may not even be true believers, so don’t have much of an interest in mission.